yosuzuk/lagrange-data/guide/map_builder_en.md

 # Map Builder Syntax

 The map builder uses a similar syntax to the in-game chat and mail.
-This allows us to easily copy & paste content into both directions.
+Each "point" on the map is represented using in-game coordinate format, e.g. `(1234,1234)`.
+This allows us to quickly build a map by copy and paste.

+Colors are indicated using escape codes like `#R` or `#cFF0000` (more details below).

+There are special keywords for placing map content (e.g. `$marker` for placing marker points).
+Any line after such a keyword belongs to the same content type.
+You don't have to repeat these keywords for every line of content.

-## Star system properties
+## Basic map properties

 Syntax:

 ```
-$system
-<point><point>[point] [name]
+$name <name>
+$size <size>
 ```

-Basic properties for the star system are defined after the `$system` keyword.
-Two corner points are required to specify the edges of the star system.
-An optional third point can be specified to mark the center of the map, where the sun is being placed.
-The name is optional.
+Most maps have a "size" of 9000, which is also the default value if no size is specified.
+You can find the size by checking the top right corner coordinate of your map.
+The given size will also determine the center point of your star system, e.g. "(4500,4500)" for a size of 9000.
+A sun will be placed at the center point, with the given "name" as label if specified.

 ## Marker